zanerock/cloudsite/site/docs/getting-started/your-first-site.md

 </html>
 ```

-We'll save this file in a file called `index.html` in a directory `website` just under the home directory.
+We'll save this file in a file called `index.html` in a folder `website` just under the home folder.
 So, that looks like:
 ```
 - $HOME
   |